Quisl/Awesome-4.0-Config/README.md

 # Awesome4.0Config

-This setup is used on a Thinkpad T410 with Debian 9.
+This configuration is used on a Thinkpad T410 with Debian 9.
 If you use any other setup you might need to change parts of this configuration.

 To check all available hotkeys press [Windows Key] + [s]